 We had the good fortune of connecting with Kymberly Stewart and we’ve shared our conversation below.

-Hi Kymberly, what’s the most important thing you’ve done for your children?
+Hi Kymberly, as a parent, what do you feel is the most meaningful thing you’ve done for them?

 Pursuing my dreams all the way!
 Finding a way to carve out a career doing what I do best, which is making music.
 It’s important to me that my kids see me being committed to my craft and consistently working at it.
 I want them to understand that hard work pays off.